What is Palladium

-There is an ionization energy for each successive electron removed.
+There is ionization energy for each successive electron removed.
 The electrons that circle the nucleus move in fairly well-defined orbits.
 Some of these electrons are more tightly bound in the atom than others.
 For example, only 7.38 eV is required to remove the outermost electron from a lead atom, while 88,000 eV is required to remove the innermost electron.
-Helps to understand reactivity of elements (especially metals, which lose electrons).
+Helps to understand the reactivity of elements (especially metals, which lose electrons).

-In general, the ionization energy increases moving up a group and moving left to right across a period.
+In general, the ionization energy increases moving up a group and moving left to the right across a period.
 Moreover:

-- Ionization energy is lowest for the alkali metals which have a single electron outside a closed shell.
+- Ionization energy is lowest for the alkali metals, which have a single electron outside a closed shell.

 - Ionization energy increases across a row on the periodic maximum for the noble gases which have closed shells.

 For example, sodium requires only 496 kJ/mol or 5.14 eV/atom to ionize it.
-On the other hand neon, the noble gas, immediately preceding it in the periodic table, requires 2081 kJ/mol or 21.56 eV/atom.
+On the other hand, neon, the noble gas, immediately preceding it in the periodic table, requires 2081 kJ/mol or 21.56 eV/atom.